ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/secure-ciphers.md

 .. meta::
      :title: Setting Secure Ciphers | UKFast Documentation
      :description: Useful threat remediation and prevention tips
-     :keywords: threat monitoring, alerts, security, compliance, rules, rulesets, ukfast, hosting, file integrity monitoring, rootkit, detection, vulnerability scan, scans, hids, intrustion detection, set up
+     :keywords: threat monitoring, alerts, security, compliance, rules, rulesets, ukfast, hosting, file integrity monitoring, rootkit, detection, vulnerability scan, scans, hids, intrusion detection, set up
 ```

 # Setting Secure Ciphers

 Cyphers and key exchange algorithms are used by many applications to ensure that the connection between the server and the user is secure, and uses a strong encryption algorithm.
-As computers become faster and more equipped, older cyphers and encryption algorithm become obsolete, so it's important to ensur that we're using that latest and greatest cyphers whre possible.
+As computers become faster and more equipped, older cyphers and encryption algorithm become obsolete, so it's important to ensure that we're using that latest and greatest cyphers where possible.

-A great list of up-to-date strong ciphers can be found here: https://cipherli.st/
+A great list of up-to-date strong cyphers can be found here: https://cipherli.st/

 Follow the below steps to set secure cyphers for web servers like Apache, nginx and other services like SSH.